Lady Antebellum (album)

-Lady Antebellum is the debut studio album by American country music trio Lady Antebellum.
+Lady Antebellum is the debut album by American country music trio Lady Antebellum.
 It was released on April 15, 2008, through Capitol Nashville.
 The production on the album was handled by Victoria Shaw and Paul Worley.
 The album was supported by three singles: "Love Don't Live Here", "Lookin' for a Good Time" and "I Run to You", which became the group's first number one on the US Hot Country Songs chart.